mekoi/API-project/ReadMe.txt

 This project simulates a Market Data Provider API that provides real-time market data to the registered financial institutions.
-It includes all components of the API project (model, server API, and client that consumes it)
+It includes all components of the API project (model, server API, and client that consumes API)